edgarpf/aws-cda-tips/README.md

 - Default region is us-east-1.

+- It is possible to transfer a reserved instance from one Availability Zone to another.

 - Fanout is one of the common pattern scenario’s when it comes to the combination of SNS and SQS.
 In this pattern, a message published to an SNS topic is distributed to a number of SQS queues in parallel.
 By using this pattern, you can build applications that take advantage parallel, asynchronous processing.

 ## VPC

 - There can be only one route table per subnet.

+- A subnet can not be associated with multiple Access Contro Lists.

 - You can create 200 subnets per vpc.

+- You can have 5 VPC's per region.

+- You can attach only one internet gateway to a custom VPC.

+## ELB

+- You can have multiple SSL certificates (for multiple domain names) on a single Elastic Load Balancer.

 ## EBS